phirecms/phirecms/README.md

 http://www.yourdomain.com/phire
 ```

 Or whatever you set the application URI to.
-With the content module, you'll
-be able to view and manage pages of content under the main domain.

 MODULES
 -------